hagnernils/ldgv/article.md

           (VPair s1 s2) -> return s2
 ```
 ### Functions
-Finally, we have functions.
+Finally, we have the interpretation of functions.
 They are represented by a type that holds a closure `f` which maps the identifier `i` to an
 argument `arg` and then interprets the body `e` of the function.

 ```haskell